sri-haripriya/Zomato-Landing-Page/README.md

-# This is the Zomato landing page
+# This is my zomato landing page clone

-# Done with first commit
+## Done with first commit.
-Edited in Git

-# This is the Setup1 Page
+## Set Up created here for our appln